jumanjihouse/puppet-on-coreos/README.md

 Run Puppet inside a container such that it affects the state of the underlying CoreOS host.

-This git repo enables you to build docker images with the latest Puppet version with these userspace distros:

-* Alpine (41 MB)

 If you want to run Puppet Master in a container, see [my docker-puppet git repo](https://github.com/jumanjiman/docker-puppet).